linuxkit/linuxkit/docs/mac.md

 [VPNKit](https://github.com/moby/vpnkit) and the edge release ships with updated versions of both.

 ## Networking

-By default, `linuxkit run` creates a VM with a single network interface which, logically, is attached to a L2 bridge, which also has the VM used by Docker for Mac attached to it.
-This means that the LinuxKit VMs can be accessed from containers running on Docker for Mac.
+By default, `linuxkit run` creates a VM with a single network interface which, logically, is attached to a L2 bridge.
+The bridge also has the VM used by Docker for Mac attached to it.
+This means that the LinuxKit VMs, created with `linuxkit run`, can be accessed from containers running on Docker for Mac.

 The LinuxKit VMs have IP addresses on the `192.168.65.0/24` subnet assigned by a DHCP server part of VPNKit. `192.168.65.1` is reserved for VPNKit as the default gateway and `192.168.65.2` is used by the Docker for Mac VM.

 By default, LinuxKit VMs get incrementally increasing IP addresses, but you can assign a fixed IP address with `linuxkit run -ip`.
-It's best to choose an IP address from the DHCP address range above, but care must be taking to avoid clashes of IP address.
+It's best to choose an IP address from the DHCP address range above, but care must be taken to avoid clashes of IP address.

+*NOTE:* The LinuxKit VMs can *not* be directly accessed by IP address from the host.
+Enabling this would require use of the macOS `vmnet` framework, which requires the VMs to run as `root`.
+We don't consider this option palatable, and provide alternative options to access the VMs over the network below.

 ### Accessing services